How to Become a Virtual Assistant in 2024: a Comprehensive Guide

 Consider health insurance premiums, expenses tied directly to doing business, and even self-paid time off since freelancers don't get vacation/sick pay from employers.
 These need accounting for somehow, too, when figuring out fees.

-Step 5: Build a Portfolio And Promote Your Virtual Assistant Services
+Step 5: Build a Portfolio and Promote Your Virtual Assistant Services

 Man sitting in living room at home. guy enjoying studying using laptop and headset.